valentinoConti/colorColumns/README.md

 It has a 90%+ coverage of unit tests made with react-testing-library and Jest.

-It's hosted on a github page [available to play here](https://valentinoconti.github.io/colorColumns/).
+It's hosted on a github page and its [available to play here](https://valentinoconti.github.io/colorColumns/).
 Enjoy!

 ![](preview.gif)